Superior Plus (TSE:SPB) Shares Down 21.1% on Analyst Downgrade

-Several other equities analysts have also weighed in on the stock.
-Desjardins reduced their price objective on shares of Superior Plus from C$10.50 to C$9.75 and set a “buy” rating for the company in a research report on Wednesday, August 13th.
-BMO Capital Markets boosted their target price on Superior Plus from C$8.00 to C$10.00 in a research report on Friday, October 10th.
-Raymond James Financial reduced their target price on Superior Plus from C$10.50 to C$10.00 and set an “outperform” rating for the company in a report on Thursday, August 14th.
-Finally, TD Securities boosted their price objective on Superior Plus from C$8.00 to C$9.00 and gave the stock a “hold” rating in a report on Thursday, October 9th.
-Five analysts have rated the stock with a Buy rating and two have assigned a Hold rating to the company’s stock.
-According to MarketBeat.com, the stock has an average rating of “Moderate Buy” and an average target price of C$9.41.
+Other analysts have also recently issued research reports about the stock.
+TD Securities boosted their price target on Superior Plus from C$8.00 to C$9.00 and gave the company a “hold” rating in a research note on Thursday, October 9th.
+Raymond James Financial cut their target price on shares of Superior Plus from C$10.50 to C$10.00 and set an “outperform” rating on the stock in a research note on Thursday, August 14th.
+BMO Capital Markets raised their price target on shares of Superior Plus from C$8.00 to C$10.00 in a report on Friday, October 10th.
+Finally, Desjardins dropped their price objective on shares of Superior Plus from C$10.50 to C$9.75 and set a “buy” rating on the stock in a report on Wednesday, August 13th.
+Five equities research analysts have rated the stock with a Buy rating and two have assigned a Hold rating to the company’s stock.
+According to data from MarketBeat, the company presently has an average rating of “Moderate Buy” and an average target price of C$9.41.

 Superior Plus Announces Dividend

-The business also recently disclosed a quarterly dividend, which was paid on Wednesday, October 15th.
-Shareholders of record on Wednesday, October 15th were paid a $0.045 dividend.
-This represents a $0.18 annualized dividend and a yield of 2.9%.
-The ex-dividend date was Monday, September 29th.
-Superior Plus’s dividend payout ratio is currently 109.01%.
+The firm also recently declared a quarterly dividend, which was paid on Wednesday, October 15th.
+Stockholders of record on Wednesday, October 15th were given a dividend of $0.045 per share.
+The ex-dividend date of this dividend was Monday, September 29th.
+This represents a $0.18 dividend on an annualized basis and a dividend yield of 2.9%.
+Superior Plus’s dividend payout ratio is presently 109.01%.

 Superior is a leading North American distributor of propane, compressed natural gas, renewable energy and related products and services, servicing approximately 770,000 customer locations in the U.S. and Canada.
 Through its primary businesses, propane distribution and CNG, RNG and hydrogen distribution, Superior safely delivers clean burning fuels to residential, commercial, utility, agricultural and industrial customers not connected to a pipeline.